 To install the required versions of the programming languages for the Windows platform system, the appropriate download links can be found in the following table.

 First, download both installers.
-The installation programs are required in the following sections.
+The installation programs are required for the following sections.

 Administrative rights for the respective operating system are required to install the development tools.
 The software must be installed system-wide in privileged directories.
 For the Windows operating system, these are typically the directories